Nagendra1997/mesibo-documentation/index.md

 That's it.
 Now members can start sending and receiving messages in the group.

-The group calling is no different, just that you have additional permissions for who can call to group (publishing) and who can view/listen to the group calls (subscribing).
+Group calling is no different.
+You just have additional permissions for who can call to group (publishing) and who can view/listen to the group calls (subscribing).

 ![Group Permissions](group_member_settings.png)